VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/iOSAccessibilityHandbook.md

 In other words, materials here cover **everything one could ever need to know about accessibility on iOS**.

-### Target audience
-The project is dedicated to help *developers*, *designers*, *testers*, *researchers* and *mere users* — in other words, to *everyone working with accessibility* on iOS.
-There is **no commercial underlayment** and the only reason the project exists is to popularise the topic and  *share* relevant real-life experience of contributing *accessibility professionals*.

 ### Featured
 @Links(visualStyle: detailedGrid) {
     - <doc:MobileAccessibility>
     - <doc:AdoptionGuide>
 }

+### Target audience
+The project is dedicated to help *developers*, *designers*, *testers*, *researchers* and *mere users* — in other words, to *everyone working with accessibility* on iOS.

+There is **no commercial underlayment** and the only reason the project exists is to popularise the topic and  *share* relevant real-life experience of contributing *accessibility professionals*.

 ## Book structure

-The handbook is somewhat of a *complete course* of **how to make iOS applications accessible** regardless of the stage of its development.
+The handbook is somewhat of a *complete course* of **how to make iOS applications accessible**.
 The material is split into conceptual *topics* and categorised by its relation to particular assistive technologies and field of implementation.

 @Image(source: book-content, alt: "")